Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Gravitational wave prospects

 Comparing the top and bottom plots on the left-hand side, we observe that it is crucially important to treat the temporal mode correctly for strong transitions.
 In the top row, including sextic operator effects shifts all points within the reach of LISA and DECIGO toward undetectably small values of $\alpha$.
 This signals the limitation of the softer EFT at small $x$, and is consistent with the behavior in fig.~\ref{fig:condensate-c6-effect}.
-Numerically, in the large-$x$ regime for the softer EFT, the $\bar{c}_6\neq 0$ and $c_6=0$ curves do not exactly converge since our simplified scanning setup described below eq.~\eqref{eq:Tp-approx} for the softer EFT is more sensitive to values of $g$ as the fitted $S_{3}(x,y,\bar{c}_{6})$ utilizes $\bar{c}_{6}\sim g^3 $ from eq.~\eqref{eq:super soft beta} instead of $c_{6}\sim g^6 $ from eq.~\eqref{eq:c6:soft:EFT}.
+Numerically, in the regime of even larger $x$, the curves for the softer EFT with $\bar{c}_6 \neq 0$ and $c_6 = 0$ do not fully converge.
+This is due to the limitations of our simplified scanning setup, described by the fit in eq.~\eqref{eq:S3:fit}, which is more sensitive in this region to large derivatives of $\frac{{\rm d}}{{\rm d} \ln T} S_3(x, y, \bar{c}_6)$.
+While this regime lies outside the focus of our analysis, a more accurate approach would be a direct computation of the bounce action.

 The bottom row of fig.~\ref{fig:alpha-beta} shows that the temporal mode strengthens the transition in the small-$x$ regime due to soft enhancement, shifting points toward larger $\alpha$.
-However, even with this improved treatment of the temporal mode, the impact of the sextic operator remains significant in the LISA window and is still non-negligible within the tentative sensitivity range of DECIGO.
+However, even with this improved treatment of the temporal mode, the impact of the sextic operator remains significant in the tentative LISA window and is still non-negligible within the tentative sensitivity range of DECIGO.
 This suggests that even if the temporal modes are treated correctly, the high-temperature expansion may become unreliable for sufficiently strong transitions such as those targeted by next-generation GW detectors.